Mount Kenya region: Geography

-Except for Kiambu and Nakuru (which have major towns), most of the region is predominantly rural.
+Except for Kiambu and Nakuru counties, most of the region is predominantly rural.
 For example, Kiambu's urban population (1,706,785) far exceeds its rural (711,450), whereas Kirinyaga's rural residents (474,187) greatly outnumber its urban (136,224).
 Agriculture dominates the lower regions, with crops like tea (slopes of Kiambu, Kirinyaga, Nyeri, Tharaka Nithi) and coffee (Meru, Nyeri) as cash crops, plus maize, beans and horticulture.
-The region is also a dairy powerhouse (Meru alone produces ~200 million liters/year of milk) and contains projects like the Mwea rice irrigation scheme (Kirinyaga).
+The region is also a dairy powerhouse (Meru alone produces ~200 million liters/year of milk) and contains projects like the Mwea irrigation settlement scheme (Kirinyaga).